The-Evil-Pickle/Replay-the-Spire/README.md

 Known Issues:
  * Cards altered by Ring of Chaos return to the normal version if the run is saved and returned to later.
  * Potion rarity currently isn't working properly; any tier of potion can be given at equal rarity in most situations.

+Changes to Existing Content:
+ * Neow will now sometimes offer a random colorless card as his blessing.